BodaDayo/CXRSlides/README.md

 1. Install the app by opening the APK file.

 ## Feedback and Contributions
-We welcome your feedback and contributions to make the Alté App even better!
+We welcome your feedback and contributions to make the CXR Slides App even better!
 If you encounter any issues, have suggestions, or would like to report a bug, please open an [issue](/issues).
 Feel free to contribute to the development by submitting a [pull request](/pulls).

 License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE.md) file for details.

 ## Acknowledgments
-Shout out to the open-source community for the incredible resources and support, JetBrains from the free resources, Squares and circles on Figma for the UI inspo, Dr Omole for the ever useful slides, and everyone that's contributed to the development of the Alté App. :+1: :+1:
+Shout out to the open-source community for the incredible resources and support, JetBrains from the free resources, Squares and circles on Figma for the UI inspo, Dr Omole for the ever useful slides, and everyone that's contributed to the development of the CXR Slides App. :+1: :+1:

 Contact
 - Email: rgb.mobile.studios@gmail.com